Professional Graphics Controller

 Professional Graphics Controller (PGC, often called Professional Graphics Adapter and sometimes Professional Graphics Array) is a graphics card manufactured by IBM for PCs.
 It consists of three interconnected PCBs, and contains its own processor and memory.
 The PGC was, at the time of its release, the most advanced graphics card for the IBM XT and aimed for tasks such as CAD.
+It was designed and manufactured for IBM by Vermont Microsystems, a start-up company founded by ex-IBM employees.

+Specifications

-Introduced in 1984, the Professional Graphics Controller offered a maximum resolution of 640 × 480 with 256 colors on an analog RGB monitor, at a refresh rate of 60 hertz—a higher resolution and color depth than CGA and EGA supported.
+Introduced in September 1984, the Professional Graphics Controller offered a maximum resolution of with 256 colors on an analog RGB monitor via a DE-9 connector, at a refresh rate of 60 hertz—a higher resolution and color depth than CGA and EGA supported.
 This mode is not BIOS-supported.
 It was intended for the computer-aided design market and included 320 KB of display RAM and an on-board Intel 8088 microprocessor.
-The 8088 ran software routines such as "draw polygon" and "fill area" from an on-board 64 KB ROM so that the host CPU didn't need to load and run these routines itself.
+The 8088 ran software routines for 2D and 3D graphics such as "draw polygon" and "fill area" from an on-board 64 KB ROM so that the host CPU didn't need to load and run these routines itself.
 While never widespread in consumer-class personal computers, its list price, plus $1,295 display, compared favorably to US$50,000 dedicated CAD workstations of the time (even when the $4,995 price of a PC XT Model 87 was included).

+Development

+The Professional Graphics Controller was developed by Winooski-based start-up company Vermont Microsystems.
+Founded by two ex-IBM employees, VMI won a competitive bid to develop IBM's next-generation graphics adapter for the IBM PC in 1983.
+Their partnership resulted in the PGC, designed to allow the PC to run CAD/CAM software in high resolution and color depth.
+The PGC was principally designed by Curtis Priem, then a recent hire of VMI who later co-founded Nvidia in 1993.
+While IBM initially only wanted VMI to design the PGC while leaving manufacturing to IBM, Richards refused to agree to the bid unless IBM also allowed VMI to manufacture the cards as well.
+In a move described as uncharacteristic by The Wall Street Journal, IBM agreed to these terms.

-It was discontinued in 1987 with the arrival of VGA and 8514.
+The PGC was discontinued in 1987 with the arrival of VGA and 8514.